mfriedel/no-show-demo/README.md

 $ git push
 ```
 From here on out, everytime you make some changes and want to redeploy, there is no need to do anything besides commit changes to your local repo (or on your branch) and then push/merge to master.

+- Once deployed, access data using the fetch functionality: `$ skafos fetch --table predictions`.
+This will also return a CURL command that can be incorporated in applications to retrieve data.

 ### What's So Special?
 Behind the scenes, Skafos is organizing and provisioning cluster resources, managing dependencies, scheduling jobs, and managing data flow.
 All of the tech stack and spin-up time required to deploy a production scale algorithm is effectively wiped away with a `git push`.